 1.1.1 The presentation of goods and services in the web shop is not to be understood as an offer to conclude a contract.

-1.1.4 Acceptance of the offer by ubitricity occurs either by shipment of goods respectively by providing services or by explicit written or electronic declaration.
+1.1.4 Acceptance of the offer by ubitricity occurs either by shipment of goods respectively by providing services and notification hereof or by explicit written or electronic declaration within reasonable time.

 1.2 Conclusion of contract by using the pre-printed form

 1.2.1 The customer gets a pre-printed form, either in writing or electronic.
 The provision of the form by ubitricity is not to be understood as an offer.

 1.2.2 The customer makes an offer by completing and returning the form, either by mail or via e-mail.
 The customer is bound to the offer for seven days starting from the receipt of the offer.

 1.2.3 After the receipt of the offer the customer will get a confirmation hereof via e-mail.
 This confirmation is not to be seen as an acceptance of the offer.